-- ✓ U.S. Environmental Protection Agency (EPA) and U.S. Department of Energy's National Renewable Energy Laboratory (NREL) evaluation of the full Caselton Mill Site Area for future beneficial use - ✓ NDEP and EPA Targeted Brownfield Assessment to determine extent of cleanup required in OU4B - ✓ Potential Community Project grant for full geotechnical investigation of the Caselton Mill Site Area to establish scope and design requirements for the required remediation - ✓ Once results are below NDEP-approved cleanup levels, property can be transferred to a future landowner
+- ✓ U.S. Environmental Protection Agency (EPA) and U.S. Department of Energy's National Renewable Energy Laboratory (NREL) evaluation of the full Caselton Mill Site Area for future beneficial use - ✓ NDEP and EPA Targeted Brownfield Assessment to determine extent of cleanup required in OU4B - ✓ Potential Community Project grant for full geotechnical investigation of the Caselton Mill Site Area to establish scope and design requirements for the required remediation - ✓ Once results are below NDEP-approved cleanup levels or a remedy has been implemented, property can be transferred to a future landowner